Aquachloral Supprettes suppositories

 - Aquachloral Supprettes suppositories may contain tartrazine dye (FD&C Yellow No. 5), which can cause allergic reactions in certain patients.
 If you have previously had an allergic reaction to tartrazine, contact your pharmacist to determine if the medicine you are taking contains tartrazine.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, discuss with your doctor the benefits and risks of using Aquachloral Supprettes suppositories during pregnancy.
-Aquachloral Supprettes suppositories is excreted in breast milk.
+Aquachloral Supprettes suppositories are excreted in breast milk.
 If you are or will be breast-feeding while you are using Aquachloral Supprettes suppositories, check with your doctor or pharmacist to discuss the risks to your baby.

 Aquachloral Supprettes suppositories may be habit-forming and lead to DEPENDENCE if used in high doses or for a long period of time.
 If you are on long-term or high dosage therapy, you may have WITHDRAWAL symptoms (eg, convulsions, tremor, stomach and muscle cramps, vomiting, sweating) if you suddenly stop taking Aquachloral Supprettes suppositories.
 Do not stop therapy abruptly or change dosage without asking your pharmacist or doctor.
 Discuss overuse with your doctor or pharmacist.